hellmarbecker/blog/_drafts/overlaying-multiple-metrics-in-imply-pivot.markdown

 ![Screenshot with clicks and conversion rate, have a balloon on the curve to show the numbers at one point]()

-but as you can see, the scales are so vastly different that the conversion rate all but disappears well if you have only 2 measures you can show them on different axes so that both curves fill the canvas
+As you can see, the scales are so vastly different that the conversion rate all but disappears.
+But there is a solution: if you have only 2 measures you can show them on different axes so that both curves fill the canvas.

 ![Screenshot with clicks and conversion rate, highlight dual axis menu]()

-you can choose whether you want to show horizontal grid line for both axes or only for the first
+You can choose whether you want to show horizontal grid line for both axes or only for the first

 ![Highlight show horizontal grid menu and lines for both axes]()

 ## Learnings

-yada yada
+- Pivot can now display multiple line graphs in one chart.
+- If you show more than two measures, they all share the same _y_ axis scaling.
+- If you show only two measures, you can scale the _y_ axis for each of them independently.